 QUARTILE.EXC

-The QUARTILE.EXC function is used to calculate the quartile of a dataset at a specified percentile.
-It is especially handy in statistics and data analysis for determining the values that divide a data set into four equal parts.
+The QUARTILE.EXC function calculates the quartile of a dataset at a specified percentile.
+It is useful in statistics and data analysis for dividing a dataset into four equal parts.

 Syntax 🔗